 Bounce and exit rates might sound similar to each other, but they measure different visitor behaviors on a website.
 Bounce rate deals with a visitor’s first impressions of a website.
 It measures the effectiveness of a landing page design and copy to persuade visitors to remain on the site and take a particular action on the landing page.
 Exit rate, on the other hand, is used to detect breakdowns in process flow in the website.

-5. What Is Average Time On Page?
+5. What Is the Average Time On a Page?

 Average time on page calculates how long, on average, visitors stay on a particular page.
 Of course, you want to see visitors spend more time per visit on your site.
-In most cases, more time equals more interest and a higher chance of conversion.
+In most cases, more time equals more interest and a higher chance of a conversion.